hebusnimbus/CleaningData_CourseProject/README.md

 # 'tidy' columns      : 68
 ```

-Finally, the tidy data set is exported to a file on the local disk with a call to `wtite.table(...)`.
+Finally, the tidy data set is exported to a file on the local disk with a call to `write.table(...)`.